nmslib/nmslib/README.md

 Python bindings (only on Linux)
 -----------------------

-In this release, we implemented basic Python bindings (for Linux and Python 2.7).
+We provide basic Python bindings (for Linux and Python 2.7).
 To build bindings for dense vector spaces, build the library first.
 Then, change the directory to
 [python_vect_bindings](python_vect_bindings) and type:
 ```make
 sudo make install